-ADMISSIONS: This problem will apply the "regression to the mean" ideas from the last problem to a toy model for university admissions.
+E. ADMISSIONS: This problem will apply the "regression to the mean" ideas from the last problem to a toy model for university admissions.
 Think about admissions at a (somewhat arbitrarily chosen) group of five selective universities: Harvard, Stanford, Chicago, MIT and Princeton.
-For the class of 2024, these universities all had (per usnews.com) "yield rates" between 70 and 82 percent and class sizes between 1102 and 1726.
-If we refer to an admission letter to one of these five universities as a golden ticket then in all 9530 golden tickets were issued and 7513 were used (i.e., a total of 7513 first year students enrolled at these schools).
-This means there were 2017 unused golden tickets.
+For the most recent class, these universities all had (per collegeevaluator.com) "yield rates" between 69 and 85 percent and class sizes between 1148 and 1894.
+If we refer to an admission letter to one of these five universities as a golden ticket then in all 9600 golden tickets were issued and 7736 were used (i.e., a total of 7736 first year students enrolled at these schools).
+This means there were 1864 unused golden tickets.

-Who had these 2017 unused golden tickets?
-Somebody presumbly has a rough answer, but let's just speculate.
-One wild possibility is that all unused tickets were held by 405 lucky students (with 5 unused golden tickets each) who all chose to attend state schools instead.
-If this were true, then none of the 7513 golden ticket users would have an extra unused ticket.
-Another extreme possibility is that exactly 2017 of the 7513 golden ticket users (about 26.8 percent) have exactly one unused ticket.
-In any case, the fraction of golden ticket users with an unused ticket to spare is between 0 and .268, which implies that the overwhelming majority of these 7513 entering students were accepted to the university they attend and to none of the other four.
+Who had these 1864 unused golden tickets?
+Somebody presumably has a rough answer, but let's just speculate.
+One wild possibility is that all unused tickets were held by 373 lucky students (with 5 unused golden tickets each) who all chose to attend state schools instead.
+If this were true, then none of the 7736 golden ticket users would have an extra unused ticket.
+Another extreme possibility is that exactly 1864 of the 7736 golden ticket users (about 24 percent) have exactly one unused ticket.
+In any case, the fraction of golden ticket users with an unused ticket to spare is between 0 and .24, which implies that the overwhelming majority of these 7736 entering students were accepted to the university they attend and to none of the other four.
 The stereotypical "students who apply to all five, get accepted to most" are a tiny minority.
-(Similar results apply if I look at the 10 or the 20 highest yield schools: in both cases I find that most of the students who were accepted to at least one of these schools were accepted to only one.)
-We would need more data to say more than that (where individuals apply, how many apply early admission, how students decide between multiple offers, how admissions criteria vary from place to place, etc.) So let's move to an imaginary (and perhaps not terribly similar) universe where the analysis is simpler.
+What if I throw in Penn, Yale, Brown, Columbia and Cornell?
+In that case number of unused tickets is about .38 times the number of used tickets.
+Again the vast majority of the students accepted to at least one of these ten schools were accepted to only one.
+These even works for an appropriately chosen set of 20 schools.
+Why is it so hard to get into more than one high yield school?
+Do colleges use signals (geography, early admissions, legacy, apparent fit, etc.) to identify and accept students who "would attend if accepted" (see pset 3)?
+Or it is possible that universities mostly value the same thing but admissions are just subjective?
+Let us explore the latter possibility in an imaginary (and perhaps not terribly similar) universe where the analysis is simpler.
 Then we'll do a little math.